 Five Elements of Playwork

-Play is an instinct, predating our ability to use language.
-But the vocabulary playwork gives us, including terms such as cue and frame and cycle, are tools to study and communicate with one another.
+Play is an instinct, predating our ability to use language but the vocabulary it gives us, including terms such as cue and frame and cycle, are tools to study and communicate with one another.
 Play and playwork are filled with paradoxes.

 Reactions to the Paradoxes of Play